spencech/ems-web-app-utils/README.md

 # EMS Utils
-Utility methods that are frequently used in [Educational Media Solutions](https://educationalmediasolutions.com) web applications on Angular.io.
+Utility methods that are intended for use in Angular.io web applications developed by [Educational Media Solutions](https://educationalmediasolutions.com).

 Note that this module does not include components or services that must be declared in your module.ts file.